 March Madness is here in more ways than one!
 Your students may be thinking about basketball and watching for their favorite teams to win.
-We, on the other hand, are thinking about how many days we have left before state testing (and whether our favorite teams are going to make it to the final four!).
-In honor of March Madness, I thought I'd share teaching ideas with a basketball twist.
+In honor of March Madness, I thought I’d share teaching ideas with a basketball twist.

 Great Books with a Basketball Theme

 Of course, one of the first options with a basketball theme is to use biographies of basketball greats.
 The kiddos in your classroom have a list of their favorites no doubt, and you can find biographies of most of them.
 There are great books out for Stephen Curry, Michael Jordan, Lebron James, and many others.

 Other options we can find are picture books about parts of these players’ lives.
 Salt in His Shoes, The Boy Who Never Gave Up, The Boy Who Became the King, and Dream Big are just a few you might check out.